hibbitts-design/.github/profile/README.md

 ### Hello there, fellow digital enthusiasts 👋🏼

-Welcome to HibbittsDesign.org – where over 20 years of experience in software interaction design, UX consulting, and higher education converge to shape a systems-oriented approach to open-source software.
+Welcome to HibbittsDesign.org – where over two decades of experience in software interaction design, UX consulting, and higher education converge to shape a systems-oriented approach to open-source software.

 ## What’s happening these days?
 ### 💻 Docsify Projects (docsify.js.org)